New Brunn--Minkowski and functional inequalities via convexity of entropy: Introduction

-\paragraph{\textbf{Acknowledgement:}} We would like to thank Emanuel Milman for providing some useful references regarding the logarithmic Sobolev inequality.
-The authors were supported by ISF grant 1468/19 and NSF-BSF grant DMS-2247834. \paragraph{\textbf{Declarations of interest}}: none.
+\paragraph{\textbf{Acknowledgments:}} We would like to thank Emanuel Milman for providing some useful references regarding the Logarithmic Sobolev inequality.
+We would also like to thank the anonymous referees for their very useful suggestions and corrections.
+The authors were supported by ISF grant 1468/19 and NSF-BSF grant 2022707. \paragraph{\textbf{Declarations of interest:}} none.